 In a 1999 interview, Jeff Bezos, founder of Amazon, responded to a question about not being a “pure internet player” by saying, “Internet shminnernet, that doesn’t matter.
 What matters to me is to provide the best customer service.”
 In the same interview, Bezos went on to say, “If there’s one thing that Amazon.com is about, it’s obsessive attention to the customer experience end to end.”

-Amazon’s leadership principles list customer obsession as their first priority, “Leaders start with the customer and work backwards.
+Amazon’s leadership principles also list consumer obsession as their first priority, “Leaders start with the customer and work backward.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.”

 1. Study Customer Data

 Ecommerce businesses have an incredible advantage in understanding their customers because they have instant access to the data of every single customer and transaction.
-Before investing time and energy into building out a complete customer feedback loop, study the customer data you already have.
+Before investing time and energy into building a complete customer feedback loop, study the customer data you already have.
 Find out who’s buying what and why.

 According to recent privacy and personalization research, 86% of respondents said they were concerned about the privacy of their data.
-In Baymard Institute’s 2017 Checkout Optimization Research Report, nearly 1 in 5 shoppers abandon at least one checkout experience per quarter because of concerns that the site won’t protect their credit card information.
+In fact, nearly 1 in 5 shoppers abandon a checkout experience because of concerns that the site won’t protect their credit card information.